-Collect a file output with fisnap or pclsnap for troubleshooting information then contact field engineers.
+Collect a file output with FJQSS, fjsnap, or pclsnap for troubleshooting information then contact field engineers.

-ERROR: sfcmount: 0007: { special | mount point }: Cannot get lock: config
+ERROR: sfcmount: 0007: { special | mount_point }: Cannot get lock: config

 The lock to change the file system (mount_point) configuration information cannot be obtained.
 In an optional process within the cluster configuration, the lock to change the file system configuration information is being obtained.